Hundreds of flights cancelled by German strikes

 FRANKFURT Abu Dhabi-based Etihad Airways on Friday confirmed its commitment to its investment in Air Berlin's leisure airline Niki.

-FRANKFURT Airlines cancelled about 450 out of 1,300 flights scheduled at Germany's largest airport Frankfurt on Tuesday because of warning strikes by ground handlers in a dispute over pay, operator Fraport (FRAG.DE) said.
+FRANKFURT, March 27 Airlines cancelled about 450 out of 1,300 flights scheduled at Germany's largest airport Frankfurt on Tuesday because of warning strikes by ground handlers in a dispute over pay, operator Fraport said.

 Ground handlers at airports in Munich, Duesseldorf and Cologne also walked out.
 They are expected to return to their posts by early afternoon.

-Deutsche Lufthansa (LHAG.DE), which operates a total of about 1,850 flights on a typical day, said it cancelled about 400 of its flights planned for Tuesday, in line with its expectations.
+Deutsche Lufthansa, which operates a total of about 1,850 flights on a typical day, said it cancelled about 400 of its flights planned for Tuesday, in line with its expectations.

 More strikes may follow soon.